improving-minnesota/angular-training/labs/lab-07-factories.md

 ###### Test the message object can be extended with a configuration

 - Locate the `TODO` near line #34 and add the following test:
+- Test the message object is extended with the configuration parameter.
+  - Create an empty object named, `message`.
+  - Call the `notifications` service `message()` function with the `message` object and an extra configuration.
+  - Verify that the configuration's properties now exist on the `message` object.

 ```javascript
 it('extend the message object with the passed in config', function () {